Coping With Changes

 There are new ideas and answers.
 We can find them.

-The most at-risk generation is the youngest children.
+The most at-risk generation is the youngest of the children.
 They may have been safely cared for by their families, but what long-term unintended consequences will they have?
 Those of us who remember how things used to be will have to help, mentor, and be the memory banks for a generation.

 I recently found out from a friend that a company was losing its particular set of “how-to” memory.
 They had had a succession of retirees leaving the firm.
 Some things were not in the manuals.
 Some solutions and “the-way-things-were-done” was knowledge learned from work experience.
 All at once, when things seemed to go wrong for no reason, they realized the problems and had to backtrack.

 Everyone has had to cope differently than before.
 If you have been working in an essential service, given certain restrictions, you have had more freedom to go about your daily work routine.
 Business, almost as usual.
 For others, it has meant working from home, managing children and the house, and changing lifestyles between work.
 Many at-home workers now have no set hours and still must talk/text with their boss at midnight.
-Somehow you have to draw the line on this!
+Somehow, you have to draw the line on this!

 You were out of work if your work was not essential or something you could do at home.
 Perhaps also out of money, living off savings, or moving back in with family.